PoomSmart/ASUS-FX504GE-Hackintosh/README.md

 3. If you are upgrading from the previous version and your partition is HFS+, better boot the installer, unmount the partition and convert it to APFS

 # Upgrading from Mojave (10.14) to Catalina (10.15)
-1. Upgrade to Lilu 1.3.7 (or higher), WhateverGreen 1.3.0 (or higher), AppleALC 1.3.9 (or higher), VoodooPS2 2.0.1 (or higher), NoTouchID 1.0.2 (or higher) (If any of these versions are not publicly released, grab ones from this repository)
+1. Upgrade to Lilu 1.3.7 (or higher), WhateverGreen 1.3.0 (or higher), AppleALC 1.3.9 (or higher), NoTouchID 1.0.2 (or higher) (If any of these versions are not publicly released, grab ones from this repository)
-2. For VoodooPS2, remove the kext from `/Library/Extensions/` if there is any because we will be using acidanthera's VoodooPS2 that the kext must be placed at `/System/Library/Extensions`
-3. Upgrade Clover bootloader to r4954 (or higher)
+2. Upgrade Clover bootloader to r4954 (or higher)
-4. Prepare Catalina USB installer and do the conventional installation
+3. Prepare Catalina USB installer and do the conventional installation
-5. Setup Assistant may ask you to set up Touch ID, let it fail and it will tell you to Set up Touch ID later
+4. Setup Assistant may ask you to set up Touch ID, let it fail and it will tell you to Set up Touch ID later
-6. If you forgot to upgrade WhateverGreen, you will be unable to boot OS completely, add `-wegoff` boot flag to temporarily disable WhateverGreen, upgrade, then rebuild kext caches
+5. If you forgot to upgrade WhateverGreen, you will be unable to boot OS completely, add `-wegoff` boot flag to temporarily disable WhateverGreen, upgrade, then rebuild kext caches
-7. Apply [this workaround](https://github.com/tekezo/Karabiner-Elements/issues/1867#issuecomment-498556572) if you use Karabiner Elements and remapping does not work
+6. Apply [this workaround](https://github.com/tekezo/Karabiner-Elements/issues/1867#issuecomment-498556572) if you use Karabiner Elements and remapping does not work

 # Pre-installation
 Get yourself a Mojave/Catalina USB installer with Clover installed.
 Important Clover settings (via Clover Configurator) are: